Tracey Emin: Monoprints

-Emin's monoprints are a well documented part of her creative output.
-These unique drawings represent a diaristic aspect and frequently depict events from the past for example, Poor Love (1999), From The Week of Hell '94 (1995) and Ripped Up (1995), which relate to a traumatic experience after an abortion or other personal events as seen in Fuck You Eddy (1995) and Sad Shower in New York (1995) which are both part of the Tate's collection of Emin's art.
+Emin's monoprints are a well-documented part of her creative output.
+These unique drawings have a diaristic aspect and frequently depict events from the past, for example, Poor Love (1999), From The Week of Hell '94 (1995), and Ripped Up (1995), which relate to traumatic experiences; or other personal events as seen in Fuck You Eddy (1995) and Sad Shower in New York (1995), both of which are part of the Tate's collection of Emin's art.

-Often they incorporate text as well as image, although some bear only text and others only image.
+The monoprints often incorporate text as well as image, although some bear only text and others only image.
 The text appears as the artist's stream of consciousness voice.
 Some critics have compared Emin's text-only monoprints to ransom notes.
 The rapid, one-off technique involved in making monoprints is perfectly suited to (apparently) immediate expression, as is Emin's scratchy and informal drawing style.
-Emin frequently misspells words, deliberately or due to the speed at which she did each drawing.
-In a 2002 interview with Lynn Barber, Emin said, "It's not cute affectation.
+Emin frequently misspells words, deliberately or due to the speed at which she does each drawing.
+In a 2002 interview with Lynn Barber, Emin said: "It's not cute affectation.
 If I could spell, then I would spell correctly, but I never bothered to learn.
 So, rather than be inhibited and say I can't write because I can't spell, I just write and get on with it."

 Emin created a key series of monoprints in 1997 with the text Something's Wrong or There Must Be Something Terebley Wrong With Me [sic] written with spelling mistakes intact in large capital letters alongside "forlorn figures surrounded by space, their outlines fragile on the page.
 Some are complete bodies, others only female torsos, legs splayed and with odd, spidery flows gushing from their vaginas.
 They are all accompanied by the legend There's Something Wrong."